Chester Yacht Club

 World War II years closed RNSYS and seriously disrupted Chester Yacht Club with decreased membership and funds.
 The Club stayed open but big yachts and men were mostly absent.
 Rationing of fuel and other necessities limited provincial travel.

-By 1945 folks were returning to Chester and inter club racing.
+By 1945 folks were returning to Chester and inter-club racing.
 Chester yachts cruised to Halifax for their big open cup competition.
 RNSYS returned the favour by accompanying the yachts back home.
-For the first time since the turn of the 20th century there were four clubs competing in Regatta Week.
-Yachts from Bedford and newly formed Armdale Yacht club joined RNSYS.
+For the first time since the turn of the 20th century, there were four clubs competing in Regatta Week.
+Yachts from Bedford and the newly formed Armdale Yacht club joined RNSYS.
 The competition was keen.
 The Visitors’ Cup was won by a Halifax skipper in “Restless” one of the Heisler Chester C’s.
 Chester continued winning most of the trophies.

 An annual cruise to Lunenburg had been a regular event since before the Lunenburg Yacht Club was officially established in 1948.
 Now it was becoming a major celebration (Prince’s Inlet Race) at the end of Race Week.
 This consisted of a morning race from Lunenburg followed by a race of the entire Race week fleet back to Lunenburg.
 The early Fifties had between 15 to 25 participants by the end of the decade the average participation had mushroomed to 40.

-By the Sixties change was the rule of the day.
-As wooden boats disappeared, the number of fiberglass boats grew.
-Race courses, rating systems, trophies and classes of racing yachts changed.
+By the Sixties, change was the rule of the day.
+As wooden boats disappeared, the number of fibreglass boats grew.
+Racecourses, rating systems, trophies and classes of racing yachts changed.
 The former First class was divided into A1 and A2.
-Second class became B and Third became C. As usual Race Week was the highlight of the racing season and the racing committee was keen on increasing participation.
+Second class became B and Third became C. As usual, Race Week was the highlight of the racing season and the racing committee was keen on increasing participation.